Finger pinching conspiracy theory: MapleStory scandal

-On November 25, 2023, finger pinching theorists suggested there was a vulgar display of misandry in Nexon's video game MapleStory, as its recently published trailer, promoting the newly remastered class Angelic Buster, featured a character that allegedly performed the finger pinching for 0.1 seconds.
-The finger pinching conspiracy theorists searched for similar gestures in other Nexon trailers, including Dungeon Fighter Online and Blue Archive.
-The conspiracy theorists scrutinized Ppuri, the animation production studio of the animated trailer.
-Ppuri had been working with Nexon since 2017, producing numerous trailers for Nexon's video games.
+On November 25, 2023, Nexon's video game MapleStory published a trailer, promoting the remastered character class Angelic Buster.
+A rumor was spread shorly afterward, claiming there was a display of misandry in the trailer, with a character allegedly performing the finger pinching gesture for 0.1 seconds.
+Finger pinching conspiracy theorists searched for similar gestures in other Nexon trailers, including Dungeon Fighter Online and Blue Archive.
+The conspiracy theorists scrutinized Ppuri, the animation production studio of the animated trailers.
+Ppuri had been working with Nexon since 2017, producing numerous trailers for the Nexon video games.

 Nexon removed the MapleStory trailer on November 26.
-The company also reportedly contacted Ppuri on the same day and suggested it issue an apology.
+The company also reportedly contacted Ppuri on that day and suggested it issue an apology.
 Accordingly, Ppuri posted its first apology letter at 16:12.
-This letter stated that Ppuri did not depict the finger pinching gesture on purpose, and the company would send the video game developer a list of animation frames worked on by the staff that drew the finger pinching gesture.
-Three hours later at 19:00, MapleStory director Kim Chang-seop announced that Nexon would remove all visual works created by Ppuri and condemned the animation studio in a YouTube livestream.
-Kim said that he was against people who implicitly express hatred, and promised Nexon would pursue legal action.
+The letter stated Ppuri did not depict the finger pinching gesture on purpose, and the company would send Nexon a list of animation frames by the staff that drew the finger pinching gesture.
+Three hours later at 19:00, MapleStory director Kim Chang-seop announced Nexon would remove all visual works created by Ppuri and condemned the animation studio in a YouTube livestream.
+Kim said he was against people who implicitly express hatred, and promised Nexon would pursue legal actions against Ppuri.
 Dungeon Fighter Online director Lee Wonman and Blue Archive director Kim Yongha expressed similar sentiments on the matter.
 Ppuri's works for those games were removed as well.

-Nexon's response was followed by a major backlash from finger pinching theorists against Ppuri.
+Nexon's response was followed by substantial backlashes from finger pinching theorists against Ppuri.
 A female Ppuri animator was doxed; her social media posts were analyzed and alleged to be confirmation of planting misandrist symbolism.
-During an interview BBC, the animator also claimed to have received death threats and rape threats.
+She also received death threats and rape threats.
 Users of Namuwiki, a wiki website, compiled alleged incidents on a "misandry controversy" article.
-Ppuri president Jang Seonyeong issued a second apology letter on November 27 in which she promised to fire the animator; Ppuri later claimed this was due to pressure from the theorists and their business relationship with Nexon (which composed 80 percent of their work at the time).
-This second public apology was taken down on the same day.
+Ppuri president Jang Seonyeong issued a second apology letter on November 27 in which she promised to fire the animator; this was due to pressure from the theorists and their business relationship with Nexon, which composed 80 percent of their work at the time.
+This public apology was taken down on the same day.
 Ppuri later overturned the decision of removing the employee from her position.
 Jang and Ppuri director Kim Sangjin said that it was unjust to admit to a misdeed the studio has never done, and the director wanted to protect its animators from online harassment.